thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 ### Example

-This method on `Question` changes the question to a new type.
+The `switch_to` method on `Question` changes the question to a new type.
 Any necessary attributes for the new subclass are provided to the `attributes` method.

 ` app/models/question.rb@8c929881:23,37